grfrederic/subplots-from-axsize/README.md

 * `wspace`, `hspace` use inches instead of fractions
 * `axsize`, `wspace`, `hspace` can take lists as arguments (see example #2 below)

+## rationale
+Specifying sizes directly makes it easier to achieve consistent axis sizes across figures.
+Suppose you're plotting different time series and you would a consistent inches / week on your x axis.
+Or you carefully crafted your figures but suddenly you need a little extra space for you labels.
+Or you would want to move the axes a little bit apart and *not* rescale everything else in the whole world simultaneously.

 ## getting started
 The package is available on [PyPi](https://pypi.org/project/subplots-from-axsize/).